-Please view our whole school prospectus, student video (below) and Post-16 Information Evening Presentation that will give you a flavour of life at EGS.
+Please view the video below that will give you a flavour of life at EGS:

 Sixth Form Q&As